rev-net/memo/memo.md

 This memo makes the case for revnets.
 It is delivered in 3 parts:
 1. **What's the big deal?:** Provides context about the problem and how revnets are positioned to play a role in shaping the future.
-2. **What are the terms?:** Includes specifics of how you are invited to participate.
+2. **What are the terms?:** Includes specifics of how you are invited to participate as investors, and an FAQ.
 3. **What do they look like?:** Illustrates the opportunity with examples and case studies.

 ## Contents